-The project work of the Global Pharma Health Fund (GPHF) is currently focussing on the GPHF-Minilab™ for rapid drug quality verification and easy counterfeit medicines detection.
+The project work of the Global Pharma Health Fund (GPHF) is currently focussing on the GPHF-Minilab™ for rapid drug quality verification and easy falsified medicines detection.

-The GPHF-Minilab™ is a mobile mini-laboratory that allows quick, reliable testing of 90 active ingredients, showing whether or not the right drug in the right quantity is present in the appropriate single and fixed-dose combination products.
-The toolbox has been specifically designed for use in developing countries that are heavily affected by counterfeit medicines and are lacking the facilities for effective medicine testing.
+The GPHF-Minilab™ is a mobile mini-laboratory that allows quick, reliable testing of 113 active pharmaceutical ingredients, showing whether or not the right drug in the right quantity is present in the appropriate single and fixed-dose combination products.
+The toolbox has been specifically designed for use in developing countries that are heavily affected by falsified medicines and are lacking the facilities for effective medicine testing.

-The project is managed by Dr. Richard W. O. Jähnke, a qualified manufacturing pharmacist with a master in business administration.
+The project is managed by Richard W. O. Jähnke (MPharm, PhD), a qualified manufacturing pharmacist with a diploma in business administration.
 He coordinates GPHF-Minilab™ development and implementation, and responses to information and training requests.